|4345 (2012) Dodang-je Ceremony

 the 3rd Moon (Lunar Calendar 3.3), which was Saturday March 24th in 2009 [4345 dan-gi].

 For full introduction and explanation of its procedure, see my 2007 Dodang-je pages.

-shamanic rituals at the classic shrine, with a large crowd.
+ceremonies at the classic shrine, with a large crowd of locals, officials & experts.

-See my Samgak-Sanshin-je page for a general introduction, if you haven't already.
+See my Samgak-Sanshin-je page for introduction, if you haven't already.

 Starting the characteristic ritual in front of the Gut-dang Altar loaded with offerings (mostly grain-based, but

 including a pig's head), a famous Manshin [Mudang, Korean female Shaman] chants prayers to the Samgak-Sanshin

 while two elder officiants in Confucian clothing tap fresh-cut local saplings (young trees) into bowls of rice and